datacarpentry/shell-economics/_episodes/04-redirection.md

 This is probably not a key on
 your keyboard you use very much, so let's all take a minute to find that key.
-What `|` does is take the output that is scrolling by on the terminal and uses that output as input to another command.
+What `|` does is take the output that is scrolling by on the terminal and use that output as input to another command.
 When our output was scrolling by, we might have wished we could slow it down and look at it, like we can with `less`.
-Well it turns out that we can!
+Well, it turns out that we can!
 We can redirect our output from our `grep` call through the `less` command.

 ~~~